pulzze/autoflow-documentation/docs/ids/action-array-wrap/fields/value.md

-The value will be wrapped in array if this is not array.
+A value which should be an array.
+If an array is provided, nothing will happen.
+Otherwise, an array will be created with this value as the only item.
+If the value is null, an empty array will be returned.